York County Shelter pantry readies for Thanksgiving food boxes

 Every year York County Shelter Programs’ Food Pantry tries to make sure those in need from all over York County have a Thanksgiving dinner box.

-Those wishing to donate food, like canned vegetables, gravy mixes, boxed stuffing, and the like, or make a monetary donation, may contact York County Shelter Programs’ Food Pantry Coordinator Mike Ouellette at 207-324-1137, ext.
+Those wishing to donate nonperishable holiday food items, like canned vegetables, gravy mixes, boxed stuffing, and the like, or make a monetary donation, may contact York County Shelter Programs’ Food Pantry Coordinator Mike Ouellette at 324-1137, ext.
 103 or [email protected]

 Boxes include a turkey or a gift card for purchase of a turkey, plus all “the fixings” for a holiday dinner.